 When one or more measurement objects are monitored within measurement gaps, the carrier specific scaling factor for a target measurement object with index i is designated as CSSFwithin_gap,i and is derived as described in this clause.

+If measurement object i refers to a long-periodicity measurement which is any of:

+- an E-UTRA RSTD measurement with periodicity Tprs>160ms or with periodicity Tprs=160ms but prs-MutingInfo-r9 is configured, or

-If measurement object i refers to an RSTD measurement with periodicity Tprs>160ms or with periodicity Tprs=160ms but prs-MutingInfo-r9 is configured, CSSFwithin_gap,i=1.
-Otherwise, the CSSFwithin_gap,i for other measurement objects (including RSTD measurement with periodicity Tprs=160ms) participate in the gap competition and the CSSFwithin_gap,i are derived as below.
+- an NR measurement for positioning based on PRS with periodicity Tprs>160ms or with periodicity Tprs=160ms but muting configured,

+then CSSFwithin_gap,i=1.
+Otherwise, the CSSFwithin_gap,i for other measurement objects (including E-UTRA RSTD measurement with periodicity Tprs=160ms) participate in the gap competition and the CSSFwithin_gap,i are derived as below.

-For each measurement gap j not used for an RSTD measurement with periodicity Tprs>160ms or with periodicity Tprs=160ms but prs-MutingInfo-r9 is configured within an arbitrary 160ms period, count the total number of intra-frequency measurement objects and inter-frequency/inter-RAT measurement objects which are candidates to be measured within the gap j.
+For each measurement gap j not used for a long-periodicity measurements defined above, count the total number of intra-frequency measurement objects and inter-frequency/inter-RAT measurement objects and NR positioning measurements which are candidates to be measured within the gap j.

 - An NR measurement object is a candidate to be measured in a gap if its SMTC duration is fully covered by the MGL excluding RF switching time.
 For intra-frequency NR measurement objects, if the higher layer in TS 38.331 [2] signaling of smtc2 is configured, the assumed periodicity of SMTC occasions corresponds to the value of higher layer parameter smtc2; otherwise the assumed periodicity of SMTC occasions corresponds to the value of higher layer parameter smtc1.